jarecoo/practice/notes.md

     * Presence in the moment is vital to happiness and enjoyment
     * Tranquility of mind is preferable to a turbulent mind
     * Seeing the good in life, and being grateful helps avoid the scourge of stress
-* Love shared with Another is a Basic Human Need
+* Love is a Basic Human Need
     * Compassion and Love for Yourself is Foundational
-    * Connection is a Human Necessity that Brings Peace
+    * Most people need Connection with Others
     * Builds up to Altruism
     * Takes Work to Keep Healthy (Boundaries)
     * Love People, Use Things.
 Not the other way around
     * Pragmatically, Humans Rely Heavily on Each Other (No Man is an Island)
-* Proper Personal Boundaries are Essential to Healthy Relationships
-* Experiences and Memories Have Far Greater Fulfillment Value than Possessions and Material Goods
+* Experiences and Memories are more Fulfilling than Possessions and Material Goods
 * Purposeful, Mindful Engagement in the Present Moment is Central to Happiness
 * A Slow, Simple, Focused Life is Preferable to a Fast, Complex, Scattered One
 * Have fun